+Regardless of the application, wing walls play a significant role in the integrity of the structure and the use of the land around it.
 Sloping sites often incorporate wing walls into their building foundations.
 The wing walls are built as extensions of the building foundation on the downhill side of the structure.
-They hold back the soil to create open lawn area outside a walkout basement providing addition yardage to a home or building.
+They hold back the soil to create an open lawn area outside a walkout basement providing additional green space and yard to a home or building.

-Reinforced poured concrete is typically the material of choice for wing walls attached to bridges or buildings.
-For these types of wing walls, well-engineered steel reinforcement, good drainage, and solid footing are crucial construction details.
-In other applications, wing walls are sometimes composed of landscape ties or interlocking CMUs (concrete masonry units).
+Reinforced poured concrete is typically the material of choice for wing walls.
+For these types of wing walls, well-engineered steel reinforcement, good drainage, and robust footings are crucial construction details for the wall's success.

 Contact the Wing Wall Repair Experts